Kannan-Selvaraj-45/kannan-portfolio-js/README.md

 ## 🌐 Deployment

-The portfolio is hosted on GitHub Pages.
-You can view it here: [Kannan's JavaScript Portfolio](https://kannan-selvaraj-45.github.io/kannan-portfolio-js/)
+The portfolio is hosted on **Netlify**.
+You can view it here: [Kannan's JavaScript Portfolio](https://kannan-portfolio-js.netlify.app/)

 ---